ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 This policy details the circumstances under which refunds are paid.

+**Financial Hardship**

+This defines the policy for the recognition of financial hardship in meeting fees set by the College.

 ## Information, support and advocacy

 While ACRRM training requirements are outlined in this handbook and the policies are the same nationally, there are differences regionally in the delivery of the program.
 There are also requirements that may be specific to your training pathway or Training Organisation.
 Therefore, you should contact your training organisation delivering your training first for specific advice.

+**College support**
+The College delivers training directly on IP and RGTS.
+Registrars are allocated a Training Officer and a Medical Educator.
+Training Officers are your point of contact throughout training, connecting you to the College and assisting you to navigate training requirements, policies, education and support programs.
+They will work with you, your Medical Educator and other stakeholders who are there to assist you in training.
+Medical Educators are your coach and mentor in training.
+They provide clinical guidance and work with you to develop your training plan, as well as guiding your learning needs and assessment support.

 ACRRM is also available to provide information about training and assessment.

 You may contact the College at any time by phone on 1800 223 226 or (07) 3105 8200 or email.
 If your query relates to:

 * Training, your training officer will be your best contact.
 If emailing [training@acrrm.org.au](mailto:training@acrrm.org.au), your email will be directed to your training officer.
+* Education, the Education Team will be your best contact, email [education@acrrm.org.au](mailto:education@acrrm.org.au)
 * Assessment, the assessment team will be your best contact.
-Email: [assessment@acrrm.org.au](mailto:assessment@acrrm.org.au) or
+Email: [assessment@acrrm.org.au](mailto:assessment@acrrm.org.au)
 * Membership, ask for the Member Engagement Team when you call the College or email:  [membership@acrrm.org.au](mailto:membership@acrrm.org.au)

 There is a range of available resources, communities and groups through the College and externally for you to connect and network, share your views and find support, including: